NKjoep/nkjoep.github.io/_src/src/articles/2017-11-15-Angular-4-the-new-gig.md

 ---
-categories: [development]
 date: 2017-11-15T11:10:05+02:00
 description: "I've worked on something and wrote about it."
-llayout: layout-blog-article.html
+image-preview: /assets/posts/2017-11-15-Angular-4-the-new-gig/angular-4-the-new-gig.jpg
 layout: stf.com.html
-tags: [blog]
+tags: [development]
 title: "Angular 4 the new gig"
-image-preview: /assets/posts/2017-11-15-Angular-4-the-new-gig/angular-4-the-new-gig.jpg
 ---